Bachelor in Behavior and Social Sciences - Study PlanBecome an expert in human behavior

 Learn more about our Behavioral Science Degree

 Year one is an introductory phase, focused on gaining a foundation in the social sciences.
 You will learn about research methods and how they can be applied to solve problems related to social science, technology or human behavior.
-Throughout the first year, you will also explore the fundamentals of business, statistics, technology, behavior and programming.
 This will provide you with a strong base for future years.

 SECOND YEAR - PROFICIENCY